Faizaan-J/school-at-midnight/README.md

   <p align="center">A dark mode extension for Google Classroom</p>
 </b>

+> [!NOTE]
+> I am planning to remake this extension in the future.
+No idea when but this repository is an absolute dumpster fire.
+>
+> I fucked it up a lot too with interactive rebase

 # School-At-Midnight

 As a student, you’ve probably found yourself staying up late to finish assignments on platforms like Google Classroom.
 However, the bright light of the default light mode can be harsh on your eyes in the dark.
 This dark mode extension helps you work more comfortably in the dark.